cameronsenese/cloud-map-mcs-controller/README.md

 #### AWS Cloud Map

-[AWS Cloud Map](https://aws.amazon.com/cloud-map) is a cloud resource discovery service that Cloud Map allows applications to discover web-based services via AWS SDK, API calls, or DNS queries.
-Cloud Map is a fully managed service which eliminates the need to set up, update, and manage your own service discovery tools and software.
+[AWS Cloud Map](https://aws.amazon.com/cloud-map) is a cloud resource discovery service that allows applications to discover web-based services via the AWS SDK, API calls, or DNS queries.
+Cloud Map is a fully managed service which eliminates the need to set up, update, and manage your own service discovery tools and software..

 ## Tutorial